Glossary of psychiatry: déjà vu

 In déjà vu, a person feels undue familiarity to an event or a person.

 déjà pensée

 In déjà pensée, a completely new thought is seen as familiar by an individual, as if it had occurred before.
-The sensation may be caused by a type of convulsion known as a "partial seizure" which occurs in parts of the temporal lobe or other areas of the brain - the individual typically remains conscious throughout.
+The sensation may be caused by a type of convulsion known as a "partial seizure" which occurs in parts of the temporal lobe or other areas of the brain – typically the individual remains conscious throughout.

 dementia praecox

 Dementia praecox refers to a chronic, deteriorating psychotic disorder characterized by rapid cognitive disintegration, usually beginning in the late teens or early adulthood.

 dementia pugilistica

 Dementia pugilistica, also called "chronic traumatic encephalopathy", "pugilistic Parkinson's syndrome", "boxer's syndrome", and "punch-drunk syndrome", is a neurological disorder which affects career boxers and others who receive multiple dazing blows to the head.
 The condition develops over a period of years, with the average time of onset being about 16 years after the start of a career in boxing.